Michael-Coleman856/dns/README.md

 This project will be utilizing two virtual machines (VMs) that were set up in a previous project for configuring Active Directory.
 These VMs are being reused because the Domain Controller VM was configured as the DNS server for the client VM. </p>

-To see how AD was set up, visit the project [Configuring Active Directory within Azure VMs](https://github.com/tylergehm/configure-ad) </p>
+To see how AD was set up, visit the project [Creating Virtual Machines in Azure Portal](https://github.com/Michael-Coleman856/VM) </p>

 The project will begin by using Remote Desktop Connection to remotely connect into both VMs. </p>